How to Increase GFR (Glomerular Filtration Rate) naturally ?

 4. Eat a low-salt diet:

-Eliminate foods high in salt from your diet and replace them with foods low in sodium.
+You should not eat foods high in salt.
+Eat foods low in sodium.
 Season your food with other spices instead of adding salt.

 5. Home Made Food is important: